CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 "Hello there";
 ```

-Suppose we want to reuse this greeting in several different parts of a our program.
+Suppose we want to reuse this string in several different places.
 For example, we may want to create different greetings for different users, like:

 ```bash
 "Hello there, Alicia";